edjineer/AppointmentScheduler/README.md

 * Add a Create Dr Endpoint
 * Improve the Documentation of each endpoint with Swagger
 * Use Data Transfer Objects
+* Incorporate unique IDs to drs and patients to avoid conflicts

 ## References and Tools Used